 Also in line for a first Best Director nomination is Guillermo del Toro, whose romantic fairy tale The Shape of Water has quickly become one of the biggest Oscar contenders of the season.
 It’s arguably the best film of del Toro’s career, and he shows a masterful handle on the material as every single scene feels immaculately crafted.
 Moreover, the tone is a delicate balancing act that del Toro wonderfully pulls off, almost like a magic trick, and I imagine he’s at least in line for a Best Director nod come January.

-And while folks haven’t yet seen The Post, it feels pretty likely that Steven Spielberg will be in the mix once more.
+And the incredibly timely The Post offers another opportunity for Steven Spielberg to land in the nominations circle.
 Spielberg has thus far feted seven Best Director Oscar nominations, winning twice, and with The Post he’s tackling the incredibly timely story of the Washington Post’s publishing of the Pentagon Papers against the wishes of the Nixon White House.
-Again, this one’s fluid because no one has seen it yet, but if Spielberg taps into the zeitgeist as well as we think he could, this could be a major player.
+Reviews are strong if not incredibly passionate, but I have a feeling The Post will be a big hit with Academy voters.

 If the Academy is looking for a more traditional nomination that’s not too traditional, Joe Wright is certainly in the mix for his Winston Churchill World War II drama Darkest Hour.
 The film is essentially a series of speeches and conversations, but Wright elevates the material to cinematic heights with a fitting gregariousness, pounding the story onward.
 It’s far from a sure thing, and it’ll be interesting to see if voters still take to performance-centric period dramas like Darkest Hour, but Wright could find himself landing his first ever Oscar nomination.

 And of course there’s the Wonder Woman of it all.
 An extremely well reviewed box office smash, which also broke gender barriers as director Patty Jenkins broke all sorts of records for a female director.
 Judged solely by her work on the film I do think Jenkins is deserving of consideration, and given that a number of outside factors tend to shape the narrative around awards consideration, I think Wonder Woman’s buzz is incredibly strong.
 The problem now, of course, is whether the stink of Justice League (yes there’s stink—look at the Rotten Tomatoes score) will sully Wonder Woman‘s otherwise stellar reception.
 I have a feeling it might, and that’s a shame.

-Paul Thomas Anderson is something of a question mark, not just because no one’s seen Phantom Thread yet but because the filmmaker—while talented and popular—isn’t exactly an Academy favorite.
+Paul Thomas Anderson is something of a question mark.
+The filmmaker—while talented and popular—isn’t exactly an Academy favorite.
 He didn’t land nods for Inherent Vice or The Master, so if Phantom Thread is similarly esoteric, it may not exactly be an “Oscar movie.”

-And hey, while Star Wars: The Force Awakens wasn’t exactly an Oscar movie, buzz is strong on The Last Jedi and writer/director Rian Johnson is a critical favorite.
+And hey, while Star Wars: The Force Awakens wasn’t exactly an Oscar movie, critical responses to The Last Jedi have been incredibly strong and writer/director Rian Johnson is a critical favorite.
 So that one’s chances aren’t exactly zero.

 So as you can see this is an abundance of riches, and there are a number of different combinations that could take hold.
 We’ll know much more in the coming weeks, but as of right now here’s how I see the race shaking out.